Staff

 Teresa Perryman

-Teresa graduated from Fontbonne University, earning a B.A. in Human Services with a minor in Sociology.
-As an undergraduate, she worked on Dr. Luby’s Preschool Depression Study.
-She then worked as a Parent As Teachers parent educator and focused on crisis intervention with immigrant and refugee families for the Head Start program.
-Since rejoining the EEDP she works on the Families First study and the MESY study, administering interviews and assisting with EEGs.
+Teresa graduated from Fontbonne University, where she studied Human Services with a minor in Sociology.
+As an undergraduate, she contributed to Dr. Luby’s Preschool Depression Study.
+She later worked as a Parents As Teachers parent educator, providing crisis intervention services to immigrant and refugee families through the Head Start program.
+Since rejoining the Early Emotional Development Program (EEDP), Teresa has worked on a range of research studies and currently serves as the Lab Manager.
+Individuals interested in employment or student opportunities within the EEDP are encouraged to contact Teresa directly.